irskep/irskep.github.com/content/posts/2013-05-04-we-dreamers-postmortem.md

 Tags: gamedev programming ludumdare
 Slug: we-dreamers-postmortem

+We Dreamers is an abstract online sandbox that placed sixth in the Innovation category of Ludum Dare 26.
+[You can play it here.](http://steveasleep.com/we_dreamers_2) It may take a while for the 4+ MB of user data to download, so give it a minute or two.

+Of all my programming escapades over the past couple of years, I'm most proud of this one.
+Here's a comprehensive collection of my thoughts about it.

+<iframe width="560" height="315" src="//www.youtube.com/embed/2bmRw-QD1Bs" frameborder="0" allowfullscreen></iframe>

+## Conception

 During the final voting round for Ludum Dare 26, I spent a couple of hours coming up with good ideas for every possible theme…except minimalism.
 No way that would get through, right?